BodenmillerGroup/immucan-roi/README.md

     pip install git+https://github.com/BodenmillerGroup/immucan-roi.git@v0.1.0

+At the time of writing, `immucan-roi` only works with the latest `main` version of napari (>0.4.12, unreleased).
+To install the latest `main` version of napari from GitHub:

+    pip install --upgrade "git+https://github.com/napari/napari"

 ## Usage

 1. Run `immucan-roi`, select your IMMUcan folder containing `czi` and `mcd` subdirectories and accept the proposed settings